 You relocation agent will handle all the utility registration, bank account opening, internet connection.
 Make sure you let your consultant know, what are your expectations regarding all the contracts.
 If you would like to register for green energy, let him know that!

-If your partner/spouse would like to take up a job in your new location, you should talk to your HR department trying to get all the required documents for work permit, if needed.
+If your partner/spouse would like to take up a job in your new location, you should talk to your HR department trying to get all the required documents for a work permit, if needed.

 At the end of your personal time with your agent, don’t forget to get all the tips about shops, restaurants, hobby classes, gym, expat’s community etc… and browse our website to get even more information.

 Every time you have questions or problems, don’t hesitate to contact your agent.
-They know your situation already, and would be able to sort out problems you might have immediately.
+They know your situation already and would be able to sort out problems you might have immediately.

 Latest, you will meet your relocation agency during your departure at the end of our assignment.
-They facilitate all de-registration activities let it be rental contract cancellation, utility and telephone de-registration and un-subscribing you from local authorities.
-Even if you speak the language by now, don’t renounce presence of your agent.
+They facilitate all de-registration activities let it be rental contract cancellation, utility, and telephone de-registration and un-subscribing you from local authorities.
+Even if you speak the language by now, don’t renounce the presence of your agent.